xJohnnyrl/bbs-auto-farmer/README.md

 Check out the [tutorial](https://youtu.be/5Iqe13ydSzs?si=IZm7LfMLiDGNbXct) on how to get started

+> ⚠️ **Disclaimer**
+> This project was originally built for personal use, and a lot of the code was... vibe-coded™.
+> That means things might not be the cleanest, most optimized, or follow perfect structure — but hey, it works.
+> Feel free to explore, learn from it, fork it, send updates, just don’t expect enterprise-level architecture 😅.

 ## Features

 - **Retry Stage**: Automate story quest retries with orb/ticket management